Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 > While `siliconm8` compiles, structures, and passes simulation layers…

 🚧 It is not yet integrated into real bootloaders or chain-of-trust override flows.
 🚧 Use only in isolated environments.
-🚧 Its hallucination logs may confuse live forensic tools, JTAG scanners, or recovery agents.

 🔧 Available Flags